Dmitri-Sintsov/django-jinja-knockout/docs/grids.rst

                 'profile': ForeignKeyGridWidget(model=Profile, grid_options={
                     'pageRoute': 'profile_fk_widget_grid',
                     'dialogOptions': {'size': 'size-wide'},
-                    # Could have nested foreign key filter options defined, if required:
+                    # Foreign key filter options will be autodetected, but they could
+                    # have been defined explicitly when needed:
                     # 'fkGridOptions': {
                     #    'user': {
                     #        'pageRoute': 'user_grid'